jundalisay/spblist/content/en/research/avicenna/soul/section-06.md

 4. motion
 5. rest (quiet)

 That sight, touch, and taste perceive them, is evident.

 As to hearing, it perceives, in accordance (pursuance) with the variety of the number of sounds, the number of the sound-emitting objects; and, through the strength of the sounds, it perceives the size of the two objects that are hitting against each other; and, in accordance with a kind of change and fixedness of the sounds, it perceives motion and rest; and, in accordance with their volume around the sound-emitter, be the latter solid or hollow, it perceives some sorts of shapes.

-As to smelling, it knows, in accordance with the change of directions whence the odors are emitted and reach it, and through the variety of these odors[Pg 60] in their qualities, it knows I say the number of the things smelt; through the measure of abundance of the smells, the size of such things; through the measure of proximity and distance, changeableness and fixedness, it recognizes their motion and their rest; and, in accordance with the sides on which their odor reaches it from one and the same body, it knows their shape.
+As to smelling, it knows, in accordance with the change of directions whence the odors are emitted and reach it, and through the variety of these odors in their qualities, it knows I say the number of the things smelt; through the measure of abundance of the smells, the size of such things; through the measure of proximity and distance, changeableness and fixedness, it recognizes their motion and their rest;

+In accordance with the sides on which their odor reaches it from one and the same body, it knows their shape.
 Still, these discriminations are very weak in this power among mankind, owing to the weakness of the power itself in the human race.
 [For all this, men have not the keen scent that many other animals have, and therefore such discriminations are in men very weak.]